jeremyjgyoung/jeremy-young-myreads-project/README.md

 This is Jeremy's my reads project for Udacity's React Fundamentals course.

 ## Installing & Starting Project
-* Clone [Jeremy's project](https://github.com/jeremyjgyoung/jeremy-young-myreads-project) by using `git clone git@github.com:jeremyjgyoung/jeremy-young-myreads-project.git` on your command line.
+* Clone [Jeremy's project](https://github.com/jeremyjgyoung/jeremy-young-myreads-project) by using `git clone git@github.com:jeremyjgyoung/jeremy-young-myreads-project.git` on your command line or manually downloading the ZIP file if you don't have git and GitHub setup.
-* Step into the project with `cd jeremy-young-myreads-project` in command line.
+* Step into the project folder with `cd jeremy-young-myreads-project` in command line.
 * Install dependencies by typing `npm install` into command line.
 * Start a local server by typing `npm start` or
 `yarn start` into command line.
-* Navigate to [your local server](http://localhost:3000/), which by default should be http://localhost:3000/.
+* Navigate to [your local server](http://localhost:3000/) on a web browser, which by default should be http://localhost:3000/.
-* You must have [npm](https://www.npmjs.com/get-npm) and [yarn](https://yarnpkg.com/lang/en/docs/install/) installed on your machine for the `npm` or `yarn` keyword to work in your command line, respectively.
+* You must have [npm](https://www.npmjs.com/get-npm) and [yarn](https://yarnpkg.com/lang/en/docs/install/) installed on your machine for the `npm` and `yarn` keyword to work in your command line, respectively.

 ## Files
 There are three main files to check out: App.js, ListBooks.js, and SearchBooks.js.